davidlampon/charts/README.md

 ##### Avoid any backend development / dependency.
 Create a mocked communication with a fake server.

-The mocked communication was not implemented at all.
+No mocked communication was implemented at all.
 I just created a JS file as the data model to be included as dependency for the controller with RequireJS.

 ### <a name="account"></a>Taken in account but not implemented
 * Javascript config object to store all hardcoded classes and reuse them with variables.